Depression - overview

 Other common forms of depression include:

-- Postpartum depression -- many women feel somewhat down after having a baby, but true postpartum depression is more severe and includes the symptoms of major depression.
+- Postpartum depression -- Many women feel somewhat down after having a baby.
+However, true postpartum depression is more severe and includes the symptoms of major depression.

-- Premenstrual dysphoric disorder (PMDD) -- symptoms of depression occur 1 week before your menstrual period and disappear after you menstruate.
+- Premenstrual dysphoric disorder (PMDD) -- Symptoms of depression occur 1 week before your period and disappear after you menstruate.

-- Seasonal affective disorder (SAD) -- occurs most often during the fall-winter season and disappears during the spring-summer season.
+- Seasonal affective disorder (SAD) -- This occurs most often during fall and winter, and disappears during spring and summer.
 It is most likely due to a lack of sunlight.

-Many factors can cause depression, including:
+Many factors can bring on depression, including: